-TUI fly Belgium flight to Havana and Cancun makes medical emergency landing in Nantes
+TUI fly Belgium flight to Havana and Cancun makes medical emergency landing in Nantes, causing a 15-hour delay

 “There was a medical emergency that required a passenger to disembark.
 Apparently, that person was in serious condition.
 He was taken off-board fairly quickly and we have been waiting here for five hours since then,” a passenger told HLN and VTM.

-The passengers disembarked around 16:00 and are waiting in the airport until the aircraft can fly back to Brussels for a new crew.
+The 296 passengers disembarked around 16:00 and are waiting in the airport until another aircraft from Brussels can bring a new crew.
+The fact that the passengers had to stay on board because there were passengers who were not vaccinated.

+Because the plane landed in Nantes with almost full fuel tanks, the landing gear had to be checked by an outside technician, who was difficult to find.
+It has to do with security protocols.

+Eventually, a TUI fly Boeing 737 MAX 8 registered OO-TMZ carried a fresh crew from Brussels and landed in Nantes at 22:00 as flight JAF898P.